Braided cofree Hopf algebras and quantum multi-brace algebras: Quantum multi-brace algebras

-\begin{proposition}Let $V$ be a Yetter-Drinfel'd module over a Hopf algebra $H$ which is both a module-algebra and comodule-algebra with multiplication $m_V$.
-Then the quantum quasi-shuffle algebra built on $V$ is a module-algebra with the diagonal action and a comodule-algebra with the diagonal coaction.\end{proposition} \begin{proof}We use induction to prove the statement.
-On $V\underline{\otimes}V$, $\Join_\sigma=m_V+\text{\cyr sh}_\sigma$.
-Since $T_\sigma(V)$ is both a module-algebra and comodule-algebra with the diagonal action and coaction respectively, and $m_V$ is both a module map and comodule map, the result holds.
-Using the inductive relation (6) to reduce the degree, the rest of the proof follows from that $m_V$ is both a module map and comodule map.\end{proof}
+\end{example} \begin{proposition}Let $V$ be a Yetter-Drinfel'd module over a Hopf algebra $H$.
+If $V$ is both a module-algebra and comodule-algebra with multiplication $m_V$, then the quantum quasi-shuffle algebra built on $V$ is a module-algebra with the diagonal action and a comodule-algebra with the diagonal coaction.\end{proposition} \begin{proof}We use induction to prove the statement.
+On $V\underline{\otimes}V$, $\Join_\sigma=m_V+\textrm{\cyr sh}_\sigma$.
+Since $T_\sigma(V)$ is both a module-algebra and a comodule-algebra with the diagonal action and coaction respectively, and $m_V$ is both a module map and comodule map, we get the result.
+By using the above inductive formula of quantum quasi-shuffles to reduce the degree, the rest of the proof follows from that $m_V$ is both a module map and comodule map.\end{proof}

-\begin{remark}We make the assumptions above.
-Using the inductive relation (6), we can define a map $\Join_\sigma: T(V)\otimes T(V)\rightarrow T(V)$.
+\begin{remark}Under the assumptions in the above proposition, we can define a map $\Join_\sigma: T(V)\otimes T(V)\rightarrow T(V)$ by using the inductive formula.
 It is not difficult to prove by induction that this $\Join_\sigma$ defines an associative product on $T(V)$.
-Noticing that the natural braiding of the Yetter-Drinfel'd module $T(V)$ is just $\beta$, $T(V)$ satisfies all conditions of Theorem 2.11.
-Hence we can reprove that $(T(V),\Join_\sigma, \beta)$ is a YB algebra in this special case. \end{remark}
+By noticing that the natural braiding of the Yetter-Drinfel'd module $T(V)$ is just $\beta$, $T(V)$ satisfies all conditions of Proposition 2.4.
+Hence we can reprove directly that $(T(V),\Join_\sigma, \beta)$ is a braided algebra in this special case. \end{remark}